morel-g/generative-models/Readme.md

-# A unified framework for generative diffusion models (work in progress)
+# Unified framework for generative diffusion models (work in progress)

 This repository provides implementations of several generative models applied to a broad spectrum of data types, including images, text, audio signals, and reinforcement learning scenarios.
 These models are primed for understanding and experimenting with advanced data generation techniques.

+## Implemented models
 The implemented models are sourced from the following research papers:
 - [Score based models](https://arxiv.org/abs/2011.13456) / [Diffusion models](https://arxiv.org/abs/2006.11239)
 - [Critically-Damped Langevin Diffusion](https://arxiv.org/abs/2112.07068)